affinidi/affinidi-labs-ayra-card-demo-app/README.md

 - Creates `.env` file from `.env.example` if not present
 - Prompts for required credentials (`SERVICE_DID`, `MEDIATOR_DID`, `NGROK_AUTH_TOKEN`)
-- Clones all service repositories to their respective folders
+- Clones Trust Registry API repository from GitHub (only external dependency)
 - Runs individual setup scripts for each component
 - Generates ngrok tunnels and updates all configurations
 - Prepares services for deployment